Report: UK food, fuel, medicine short under ‘no deal’ Brexit

 - Amazon threatens to back off Seattle growth, but it wouldn't be easy to leave

-The Department for Exiting the European Union rejected the downbeat scenario, saying “none of this would come to pass.”
+The U.K.’s Department for Exiting the European Union rejected the downbeat scenario, saying it was drawing up no-deal plans but was confident “none of this would come to pass.”

+Britain and the EU are aiming to strike an overall Brexit agreement by October, so parliaments in other EU nations have time to ratify it before Britain leaves the bloc.

+But British Prime Minister Theresa May’s Conservative government is split between ministers who favor a clean-break “hard Brexit,” that would leave Britain freer to strike new trade deals around the world, and those who want to keep the country closely aligned to the EU, Britain’s biggest trading partner.